 International applicants should contact our Departmental office or the Office of International Student Affairs for further information.

 You should request recommendations from four persons (preferably professors in your major field) who know your personal and scholastic qualities.
 Forms provided for this purpose should be mailed by the writers directly to the department.
 Applications will not be reviewed until three recommendations are received.

 Applicants should have their scores on the aptitude portion of the Graduate Record Examination sent directly to the department by Educational Testing Service.
 Advanced test scores in Biology are preferred, but not required.
 Tests should be scheduled at least six weeks before the application deadline.

-Applicants whose native language is not English should also have TOEFL scores reported.
-A minimum score of 550, or other demonstration of English language competence, is required.
+Applicants whose native language is not English should check the Rice TOEFL score requirements.
 Reporting codes for these scores are as follows: Institutional code is 6609, GRE department code is 0207, TOEFL department code is 35.